-Additional information about command-line options is available:
+More information about command-line options is available:

-- The armclang Reference Guide provides more detail about a number of command-line options. - For a full list of Clang command-line options, see the Clang and LLVM documentation.
+- The armclang Reference Guide provides more information about the supported command-line options.
+The options described are fully supported, unless the level of support is indicated. - For a full list of Clang command-line options, see the Clang and LLVM documentation.